natalieabreu/full-gauss-newton/README.md

 # The Potential of Second-Order Optimization for LLMs: A Study with Full Gauss-Newton
-This repository accompanies the paper **“[The Potential of Second-Order Optimization for LLMs: A Study with Full Gauss-Newton](https://arxiv.org/abs/2510.09378)” (Abreu et al., 2025)**.
+This repository accompanies the paper **“[The Potential of Second-Order Optimization for LLMs: A Study with Full Gauss-Newton]” (Anon, 2025)**.
 It builds off of the [EasyLM](https://github.com/young-geng/EasyLM) framework to support full and layer-wise **Gauss–Newton (GN)** preconditioning, as well as a prox-linear variant, to study the performance limits of second-order optimization in transformer-based language models.

 ---